w3c/wai-coga/guide/design-notes.md

   Some aspects of the structure and layout have been altered to work best as an interactive web resource.
 For example:

   - Add Overview section containing: Background, Personalisation & User Testing sections
-  - Move Objective User Testing sections and ensure Patterns and stories are clearly testable
+  - Move Objective User Testing sections and ensure Patterns and stories are clearly testable themselves
   - Section numbers are not required
   - Some Objective and Pattern names [altered to be short](https://docs.google.com/spreadsheets/d/18gkODnzy_8BzZAieJ_IOQX1dmjcf9MZsC7vC9glKQvI/edit?usp=sharing) and so avoid wrapping
   - Trimmed and rearranged Pattern content to better support designers' requirements (see User Story below)
   - Add mentions of WCAG SCs and Supplemental information
   - Add User Story to each Pattern.
+Note sure if ween also want them at Objective level?
   - Add links to related Patterns and WCAG 3.2.2 SCs in Quick Ref (which includes Supplemental Guidance)

   **A Designer's requirements when using this resource are summarized in this User Story**